 Project 1: Redevelopment of Independence Plaza Park

-The CCI Plan includes physical improvements to Independence Plaza Park — a I .73-acre- park divided into two parts — one half located on the north side of Independence Boulevard in Pendleton Heights, and the other half on the south in Independence Plaza.
+The CCI Plan includes physical improvements to Independence Plaza Park — a I .73-acre- City owned park divided into two parts — one half located on the north side of Independence Boulevard, and the other half on the south.
 Two replacement housing sites surround the northside of the park, as well as a high performing charter school that children of Chouteau Courts attend.
 Though central to the housing plan, the park is currently underutilized and is a crime hotspot in the neighborhood due to the proximity of a neighboring liquor store.
 Design elements of the park will be of a unique nature, not available elsewhere in Kansas City’s metropolitan area, and so be attractive to park users, and serve as a source of pride to surrounding neighborhoods.
 The north side of the park will feature a new, attractive universally accessible playground for children regardless of their degree of mobility, and an active gathering/programmable space for families.
 On the south side of the park, a new futsal court and walking trail will be featured.
 Fencing, LED lighting enhancements, and signage improvements are also planned for both the north and south side of the park.
 The City will continue to own and maintain improvements made to Independence Plaza Park.
 Construction is anticipated to begin in late 2021.
 See the "Project Documents" tab on the top of this page to view plans for this project.

 Project 2: Storefront Façade Improvements & Pendleton Arts Block Buildout